nthnluu/nthnluu/README.md

 ### Greetings and salutations! ✌️
-I'm Nathan Benavides-Luu (he/him), and I'm a sophomore at Brown University studying Applied Math and Computer Science.
+I'm Nathan (he/him), and I'm a sophomore at Brown University studying Applied Math and Computer Science.
 I'm also a returning software engineering intern at Google and a passionate web/mobile developer who loves to learn new things and build cool stuff with code.

 Check out [my website](https://luu.dev) to learn more about me and what I'm up to!